 - Vehicles used for hire, such as taxi cabs or airport transport vans

 Congress decided years ago that the taxpayers should not subsidize extravagant vehicles used by business.
 To prevent that, the law squeezes otherwise allowable depreciation deductions for “luxury cars.”
 But don’t think Rolls Royce or Ferrari.
 Congress has a much less extravagant view of luxury.
-For 2012, the maximum first-year depreciation write-off for a new (not used car) that costs over $15,300 is $11,160.
-For a used car, the maximum first-year write-off for 2012 is a much lower $3,160.
+For 2016, the maximum first-year depreciation write-off for a new (not used) car is $3,160 plus up to an additional $8,000 in bonus depreciation.
+For a used car, the maximum first-year write-off for 2016 is a much lower $3,160.
 (These figures assume 100% business use.)

 The limit is higher for SUVs with loaded vehicle weights over 6,000 pounds.
-For such vehicles put into use in 2012, 50% of the cost can expensed using section-179 expensing, plus another 50% of the cost that wasn't expenses under section-179 for bonus depreciation, plus another 20% of the cost leftover for regular first-year depreciation.
-So for a new $50,000 heavy SUV put to use in 2012 and used 100% for business, $40,000 can usually be written off in 2012.
+For such vehicles put into use in 2016, 50% of the cost can expensed using Section-179 expensing, plus another 50% of the cost that wasn't expensed under section-179 for bonus depreciation, plus another 20% of the cost leftover for regular first-year depreciation.
+So for a new $50,000 heavy SUV put to use in 2016 and used 100% for business, $40,000 can usually be written off in 2016.

 The IRS is very fussy about writing off the cost of vehicles, so if you plan to take a vehicle deduction it's essential to keep a detailed log of your business miles and other expenses if you want to write them off, too.
 We suggest that you pick up a vehicle expense log at an office supply or stationary store and keep it in your car.